 Long et al. describe the mechanisms of gene duplication and exon shuffling, and pick out 22 genes in various species whose history has been reconstructed in some level of detail.
 I’ll mention three of these cases.
 Long et al. depict the evolution of the “Jingwei” gene in African Drosophila fruitflies about 2 million years ago.
 First, an ancestral gene was duplicated.
 Then, a section of a different (“Adh”) gene was inserted (retroposed) into the middle of the duplicated gene to create the final Jingwei gene.
 In this gene, the protein coding comes from the inserted section plus the original DNA on one side of the insertion.
 The DNA on the other side of the insertion has been deactivated.
 The new chimeric Jingwei gene codes for an alcohol dehydrogenase that preferentially oxidizes longer-chain alcohols.
 This is the opposite of the preference of the parent Adh gene.
 This is a straightforward example of an increase in genetic complexity: a new gene is added, with differing functionality than its parents.

 The Antarctic notothenoid fishes have an unusual “antifreeze” glycoprotein (AFGP) which inhibits the formation of ice crystals in their bodies in the sub-freezing (-1.9 C) Antarctic waters.
 The AFGP is a polymer of a Thr-Ala-Ala glycopeptide monomer.
-It appears that a trypsinogen protease gene was duplicated, and in one copy the The-Ala-Ala region was expanded through multiple internal duplications.
+It appears that in a copy of an ancestral trypsinogen protease gene the Thr-Ala-Ala region was expanded through multiple internal duplications.
 The exons coding for the protease sequences were lost, to yield the present form of the AFGP gene.
 Thus, a gene with an entirely different function was evolved.
 Internal molecular clocks indicate this gene arose around 5-14 million years ago.
 This is in remarkable agreement with independent estimates of when the Antarctic ocean temperatures dropped below freezing, due to shifts in ocean currents.
 Examination of the oxygen isotopic ratios in sea-bottom deposits indicates this drop in temperature occurred some 10-14 million years ago, which would provide an environmental driver for the evolution of the antifreeze .

 Unlike other primates, columbine monkeys such as the douc langur eat leaves as their primary food source.
 The leaves are fermented in their foregut by symbiotic bacteria.
 The bacteria are then digested by the columbine monkey in its small intestine.
 Bacteria have a high ratio of RNA-nitrogen to total nitrogen, and the douc langur has an extra copy of an RNase gene which helps them digest the bacteria.
 Primates generally have one copy of this gene, known as RNase1.
 RNase1 has a second enzyme activity in degrading double-stranded RNA, which might help to defend against viral infection.
 The douc langur has Rnase1, plus a slightly different version, RNase1B.
 Rnase1B differs by nine amino acids from RNas1, and was found to be optimally suited to the relatively low pH (6-7) in the douc langur small intestine.
 The Rnase1B thus contributes to digesting bacteria, but by these nine amino acid changes, it has lost the ability to degrade double-stranded RNA.
 The RNase1B was free to evolve to a more effective bacteria-digesting function around 4.2 million years ago without jeopardizing the organism by loss of the second enzyme activity, because the duplicate RNase1 gene was still present to perform the ancestral functions.